TinHMin/FS_Analysis/README.md

 The graph shows, generally, food insecurity was more common in smaller family households and among those with less spending on food.
 The condition was more prominent in such states as Taxes, New York, California, and Illinois.
 _________________________________________________________________________________________________________

-## 2 Assess the impact of convid-19 pandemic on access to food among different households by comparing food security status of 2019 against 2023
+## 2. Impact of the COVID-19 pandemic on access to food among different households: A comparison of food security status between 2019 and 2023

 ### Data analysis method
 Comparative analysis